 - If yes, their interpretation should be accepted as compliance.
 This is a key point.
 Good architecture can have multiple implementation choices.
 The implementer is not required to adhere to opinion.
 If the implementation choice is a reasonable interpretation, it is compliant.

 A recurrent point of conflict is understanding value.

 Best practice agile software development is value focused.
-Unfortunately, most practitioners have a limited understanding of value.
+Unfortunately, most enterprise architects have a limited understanding of value.
 The quick shorthand is value is expressed in terms of something was delivered.
 The value is self-evident in the delivery.

 In a complex world the thing delivered could easily be degrading value.
 An easy example are features aimed away from target customers, or the movement of work between work units.
 This is common when one group is served by the product.
 We strongly recommend learning basic Lean and Six-Sigma practices about local optimization and value.
 As well, the Business Model Canvas concepts of Target Customer and Value Proposition are helpful.

 To address these challenges, we expect the business architecture to be definitive about how value is assessed.
 The architecture needs to provide value assessment criteria to the development teams.

 In TOGAF’s Phase E there is a cool step.
 Look at the work package and select an appropriate strategy.

 Will the work be Greenfield, Evolutionary or Revolutionary?
 Do we want to preserve as much as possible, radically refactor or start from scratch?
 This is critical guidance, and a strong constraint on an agile team.
 Do they to start from scratch (Greenfield)?
 Improve the existing systems incrementally (evolution)?
 Or perform radical change in expected to eliminate the friction and hassles we have been living with (Revolutionary)?